-The current United States administration has signaled support for implementing, and in some instances, has already proposed or taken action with respect to, major changes to certain trade policies, such as the imposition of additional tariffs on imported products and the withdrawal from or renegotiation of certain trade agreements, including the North American Free Trade Agreement.
-On March 8, 2018, the President of the United States signed an order to impose a tariff of 25% on steel imported from certain countries under the Section 232 rule.
-The tariff did result in an increase in our cost of sales, and if removed could trigger a decrease in our cost of sales and inventory value.
-The U.S. has also imposed tariffs on China under section 301 that has affected the cost of certain products.
+On March 8, 2018, the President of the United States signed an order to impose a tariff of 25% and/or quota on steel imported from certain countries under the Section 232 rule.
+These trade actions resulted in an increase in our cost of sales, and if removed could trigger a decrease in our cost of sales and inventory value.
+The U.S. has also imposed tariffs on China under Section 301 that have affected the cost of certain products.
 These tariffs are subject to change as trade negotiations continue.
 If these tariffs were removed, it could drive down the costs of certain products and affect our inventory value which could affect our margin negatively.
-There can be no assurance that we will be able to pass any of the increases in raw material costs directly resulting from the tariffs to our customers.

-In addition, there could be additional tariffs imposed by the United States and these could also result in additional retaliatory actions by the United States' trade partners.
-Given that we procure many of the raw materials that we use to create our products directly or indirectly from outside of the United States, the imposition of tariffs and other potential changes in U.S. trade policy could increase the cost or limit the availability of such raw materials, which could hurt our competitive position and adversely impact our business, financial condition and results of operations.
-In addition, we sell a significant proportion of our products to customers outside of the
+In addition, there could be additional trade actions imposed by the United States and these could also result in additional retaliatory actions by the United States' trade partners.
+Given that we procure significant materials that we resell directly or indirectly from outside of the United States, the imposition of tariffs and other potential changes in U.S. trade policy could increase the cost or limit the availability of such raw materials, which could hurt our competitive position and adversely impact our business, financial condition and results of operations.
+In addition, we sell a significant proportion of our products to customers outside of the United States.

-United States.
 Retaliatory actions by other countries could result in increases in the price of our products, which could limit demand for such products, hurt our global competitive position and have a material adverse effect on our business, financial condition and results of operations.